 - 8-month L1 Study Plan

-CFA Level 2 is Different than CFA Level 1
+CFA Exam: Level 2 is Different than Level 1

-Before we proceed with the CFA study plan for level 2 candidates, first let us name 3 key issues that distinguish CFA level 2 from CFA level 1:
+Before we proceed with the CFA exam study plan for level 2 candidates, first let us name 3 key issues that distinguish level 2 CFA exam from level 1 CFA exam:

-The format of CFA level 2 exam is different compared to CFA level 1 exam.
+The format of level 2 CFA exam is different compared to level 1 exam.
 No longer will you get a standard multiple-choice test.
 Level 2 exam consists of the so-called item sets (mini-cases).
-An item set includes a case statement called vignette (it's like a short story description) and from 6 to 4 multiple-choice questions to match the description.
+An item set includes a case statement called a vignette (it's like a short story description) followed by 4 multiple-choice questions to match the description.
 What stays the same is that for every multiple-choice question 3 answers are provided and only one is correct.

 What's the consequence of such a change in level 2 compared to level 1 exam format?